JsCommunity/reaclette/README.md

 ### `provideState(options) => (Component => Component)`

-Create a decorator which associate a React component with a store.
+Create a decorator that associates a React component with a store.

 `options` is an object which can contains the following properties.